On-Road Vehicle Emissions Measurements with Remote Sensing Devices

 - Gary A. Bishop et al., (2010).
 On-Road Emission Measurements of Reactive Nitrogen Compounds from Three California Cities.
 Environmental Science and Technology.
 Link

-- Donald Stedman et al., (2009).
+- Donald H. Stedman et al., (2009).
 On-Road Motor Vehicle Emissions Including Ammonia, Sulfur Dioxide, and Nitrogen Dioxide.
 19th CRC On-Road Vehicle Emissions Workshop, March 23-25, 2009, San Diego, CA. Poster (PDF - 952KB)

 A "Fuel Efficiency Automobile Test" (FEAT) website, maintained by Dr. Donald Stedman's team with the University of Denver, includes some remote sensing studies at California locations that were funded by organizations other than ARB.
 It is also worth noting that remote sensing studies at California locations are only a portion of a larger literature on RSD.
 The FEAT website includes some remote sensing studies conducted at other U.S. locations and worldwide.